IowaDave/avr-dx/_posts/2024-05-03-compare-avr-da-db-dd.md

 * DB contains op amps.
 * ATmega328P enjoys by far the most extensive body of open-source support among hobbyists.

-The DD series has been called "the poverty level" series of the Dx family.
-I chose them anyway, both because they cost less than the others and because they compare favorably to the older model ATmega328P device familiar from Arduino Uno days.
-I list the DD model first for each feature regardless of how it compares to the other two series.

 A unique feature of the DD series is to include 14- and 20-pin variants in the catalog.
+DA and DB start at 28 pins and go up from there.
 All three of the Dx lineups reviewed here also come in 32-, 48- and 64-pin packaging, allowing additional features that won't fit inside 28 pins.
 All of these products are sold in surface-mount packages.
 Alas, only the 28-pin models also come as DIPs.

+The DD series has been called "the poverty level" series of the Dx family.
+I chose them anyway, both because they cost less than the others and because they compare favorably to the older model ATmega328P device familiar from Arduino Uno days.
+I list the DD model first for each feature listed below regardless of how it compares to the other two series.

 ### Information Sources